- Introduction

 - Two tables are returned: one for the verified transitions, and another one for all possible transitions.

 In search path, the user can search for paths from one cellstate to another.
-The transitions generated in the Generate Hypothesis tab will appear here, but it is also possible to establish any desired transition.
-See how in the example below the cellstate G1S transitioning to S is added to the table of available options.
+The transitions generated in the Generate Hypothesis tab will appear here, but it is also possible to add a custom transition.
+See how in the example below the cellstate G1S transitioning to G0 is added to the table of available options.

 After selecting the transition of interest, the user needs to specify the parameters of the path search: